 - Not designed for service coordination or real-time workflows

-- Limited capabilities for AI agent execution or secure context handling
+- Limited support for governed AI agent execution or secure context handling

 2. Application Platforms: Full-Stack for Citizen Development

-Application Platforms aim to provide a complete toolkit for building and managing applications, often combining visual UI builders, backend logic, database access, and deployment in one unified environment.
+Application Platforms aim to provide a complete toolkit for building and managing applications, increasingly with AI-assisted development and embedded agent features inside the platform.
 They are most commonly associated with Enterprise Low-Code Application Platforms (LCAPs) and are frequently used to scale citizen development initiatives inside large organizations.

 While these platforms can help accelerate delivery for business-facing apps, their all-in-one approach can come with trade-offs.
 Tight coupling between layers can make customization harder for developers, and their abstraction of underlying systems often limits visibility and control over the architecture, especially for teams with evolving cloud or API strategies.